954-357-SWIM (7946) • SWIMCentral@Broward.org

 SWIM Central helped change that.

-Since SWIM Central started in 1999, parents and guardians have enrolled more than 275,000 children in SWIM Central programs, and more than a million lessons have been provided.
-Last year alone, more than 29,300 Broward County children received water-safety instruction and education through public elementary schools, charter schools, and day-care centers.
+Since SWIM Central started in 1999, parents and guardians have enrolled more than 573,600 children in SWIM Central programs, and more than a 3,350,000 lessons have been provided.
+In fiscal year 2017, more than 26,028 Broward County children received water-safety instruction and education through public elementary schools, charter schools, and day-care centers.

 How It Works

-SWIM Central's curriculum-based programs provide 10 free 30-minute water-safety classes over a two-week period, taught by certified water-safety instructors who have been carefully selected and trained through SWIM Central.
+SWIM Central's curriculum-based programs provide 10 free 30-minute water-safety classes over a two-week period, taught by certified water-safety instructors during the school day who have been carefully selected and trained through SWIM Central.

 Aquatics programs are now available countywide, and they're filled to capacity with children learning to stay afloat in the water and bob for air.